mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

     -> m (Tokens s)    -- ^ A chunk of matching tokens
 ```

-We won't look at the implementations (which may be not totally obvious)
+We won't look at the implementations (which also may be not totally obvious)
-because they do not introduce anything new.
+because they do not introduce anything of interest.

 ## When `String` is a more efficient type than `Text`

-People often say that `Text` is more efficient than `String` and “serious”
+People often claim that `Text` is more efficient than `String` and “serious”
 code should prefer `Text` and `ByteString`, because `String` is for suckers.
 Well, it depends.